aherbert/gdsc-smlm/docs/background.rst

 :math:`d` is the diameter of the aperture.
 Therefore the resolution that can be achieved is a function of the wavelength of the light and the size of the aperture used in the optical system.

-.. index:: approximation using a gaussian
+.. index:: !
+Approximation using a Gaussian

 Approximation using a Gaussian
 ------------------------------